 As soon as the news broke about the coronavirus—a highly transmissible and deadly virus thought to originate at a market where slaughtered and live animals are sold—I braced myself.
 It wasn’t because it was just another reminder of how deeply destructive it is to eat animals; I braced myself because it originated in China, specifically in the city of Wuhan.
-So far, there have been more than 300 human deaths linked to the coronavirus, all but one occurring in China, and there have been more than 14,500 lab-confirmed cases in 23 countries.
-The reason why I prepared myself, though, was because I knew I’d read responses that are as virulent as the virus itself: the casual (though no less pernicious) racism and its close cousin, xenophobia, that always seems to accompany these stories in social media shares.
+The reason why I prepared myself was because I knew I’d read responses that are as virulent as the virus itself: the casual (though no less pernicious) racism and its close cousin, xenophobia, that always seems to accompany these stories in social media shares.

 Removing the racism